Preventive detention: Germany

+In Germany, preventive detention (German: Sicherungsverwahrung) is an indeterminate sentence that follows regular imprisonment, imposed as part of a criminal sentence.

-The Sicherungsverwahrung is usually imposed in the original verdict, but can be imposed later under certain circumstances.
-This practice of subsequent incapacitation orders was ruled a violation of Art 7 of the European Convention on Human Rights by the European Court of Human Rights.
-Subsequently, a huge discussion in Germany over the handling of this verdict occurred.
-In reaction to this the Federal Constitutional Court of Germany issued a verdict on Sicherungsverwahrung in May 2011, deeming it unconstitutional.
+Sicherungsverwahrung is imposed in the original judicial sentence.
+It could formerly be subsequently imposed under certain circumstances, but the practice of subsequent incapacitation was ruled a violation of Art 7 of the European Convention on Human Rights by the European Court of Human Rights.
+The Federal Constitutional Court of Germany also issued a verdict on Sicherungsverwahrung in May 2011, deeming it unconstitutional.
 In response, a new law regulating Sicherungsverwahrung was passed in November 2012.

+In 2023 27 supporters of Last Generation (climate movement) were preemptively imprisoned after the group announced protests of the International Motor Show Germany.

 India

 In India, preventive detention is for a maximum period of three months, a limit which can be changed by the Parliament.
 According to Preventive Detention Act 1950, it can be extended beyond three months up to a total of twelve months, only on the favourable recommendation of an advisory board, made up of High Court judges or persons eligible to be appointed High Court judges.

 Preventive detention in India dates from British rule in the early 1800s, and continued with such laws as the Defence of India Act, 1939 and the Preventive Detention Act 1950.

 The controversial Maintenance of Internal Security Act was originally enacted by the Indian parliament early during Indira Gandhi's prime ministership in 1971.
 However it was amended several times during "The Emergency" (1975–1977), leading to human rights violations.
 It was subsequently repealed after Indira Gandhi lost the election in 1977, and the new government took over.

 India's National Security Act of 1980 empowers the Central Government and State Governments to detain a person to prevent him/her from acting in any manner prejudicial to the security of India, the relations of India with foreign countries, the maintenance of public order, or the maintenance of supplies and services essential to the community it is necessary so to do.
 The act also gives power to the governments to detain a foreigner in a view to regulate his presence or expel from the country.
 The act was passed in 1980 during the Indira Gandhi Government.
 The maximum period of detention is 12 months.
 The order can also be made by the District Magistrate or a Commissioner of Police under their respective jurisdictions, but the detention should be reported to the State Government along with the grounds on which the order has been made.
 The National Security Act along with other laws allowing preventive detention have come under wide criticism for their alleged misuse.
 The act's constitutional validity even during peacetime has been described by some sections as an anachronism.